ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-common.md

     >
     > Use the default **TDMS File Directory** value if generating from a TDMS file created with the Create CSI-2 Packet TDMS Files utility's default settings.
 See the [PXIe-148X Getting Started Example - Basic Generation Tutorial](gse-gen-basic.md#create-tdms-files-for-generation) for details on creating TDMS files.

-4. Double click the Acquisition Example VI in the acquisition LabVIEW project.
+4. Double click the Acquisition Example VI in the Acquisition LabVIEW project.

 5. Set the following controls on the Acquisition Example GSE VI and leave all other values at their defaults.
     > Note: VI controls and indicators can be reset to default values by clicking on the **Edit** menu and selecting the **Reinitialize Values to Default** option.